-This phrase “shall wear out the saints,” came up in conversation recently.
-In my opinion, it begs both an explanation and answers.
+This phrase, “wearing out the saints,” came up in conversation one day, and based upon that conversation, it is clear to me that it begs an explanation and answers.

-The terms wear out and to afflict, convey two different things to me.
-One makes me think of the damage I used to do to my jeans during the summers as a child.
-We climbed and slid across everything we could; mental pressure could certainly do that.
+To wear out makes me think of the damage I used to do to my jeans during the summers as a child, as we climbed and slid across every rock we could find.
+Mental pressure could certainly do that to you.

 I was asked,